naseefameer03/crm-contacts-system/README.md

 * Contact filtering by status, company, and creation date.
 * Search functionality (name/email).
 * Paginated results display.
-* Export filtered results to both Xlsx and Zip (file file rows are greater than 50000)
+* Export filtered results to either xlsx or Zip (Only when file rows are greater than 50000)

 ---